Strong approximation for stochastic Volterra equations by compound Poisson processes: Numerical Experiments

-Figure~\ref{fig:volterra} presents the numerical results for $\mE(X_t)$ and $\mE|X_t|^2$.
-The green curves represent the reference solutions obtained from the series expressions \eqref{As1} and \eqref{As2}, while the blue and red curves correspond to the sample means of $10{,}000$ paths generated by the Poisson approximation and Euler--Maruyama schemes, respectively.
-These results clearly show that the Poisson approximation achieves superior accuracy in the presence of singular kernels.
+Figure~\ref{fig:volterra} shows the numerical results for $t\mapsto \mE(X_t)$ and $t\mapsto \mE|X_t|^2$.
+The green curves are reference values computed by truncating the series representations \eqref{As1} and \eqref{As2} at a sufficiently large order.
+The blue and red curves are empirical means from $10{,}000$ sample paths generated by the Poisson approximation and Euler--Maruyama schemes, respectively.
+The plots indicate that the Poisson approximation achieves visibly higher accuracy in the presence of singular Volterra kernels.